 What are the chances that your business will experience an IRS Audit?
 Well, if you own a business with Schedule C gross receipt over $100,000, the odds are about 2.3%.
 Audit rates for S corporations and partnership LLCs are only about 0.4%.

 According to the Wall Street Journal, Self-employed entrepreneurs are 10 times more likely to get audited if they file a Schedule C rather than those who file a corporate return.
-The reason for this extra scrutiny of Schedule C filers may be found in a study by the U. S. Government Accountability Office where it was estimated that 70 percent of the sole proprietor tax returns reporting in 2001 had, ”losses that were either fully or partially noncompliant.”
+The reason for this extra scrutiny of Schedule C filers may be found in a study by the U. S. Government Accountability Office, where it was estimated that 70 percent of the sole proprietor tax returns reporting in 2001 had ”losses that were either fully or partially non-compliant.”
 This means that 7 out of 10 self-employed business owners took business write-offs where they shouldn’t have.

 Having a large number of independent contractors compared to employees can also catch the attention of the IRS.
 This might be interpreted as an attempt by you, the owner, to avoid paying payroll taxes.
 The IRS has strict guidelines on what constitutes an employee and what is considered contract labor.
 Read the regulations thoroughly and apply them to your situation or ask an accounting firm for guidance.
 Simply having a contract and calling someone an independent contractor does not make them one in the eyes of the IRS.
-If it is necessary for you to use independent contractors, make sure you keep good records, issue 1099-Ms to each contractor and make sure the information on the 1099’s are complete and accurate.
+If it is necessary for you to use independent contractors, make sure you keep good records, issue 1099-Ms to each contractor, and make sure the information on the 1099’s is complete and accurate.